A

 Grand Touring Ride Philosophy: To emphasize the enjoyment of bicycling as a group and social activity and as a method to explore and discover Indiana and other destinations.

 If the weather is not suitable for riding, Grand Touring ride leaders may cancel the ride since riders usually drive long distances to attend rides.
 Please contact the ride leader before leaving home if the weather looks questionable.
+Note: Pre-registration is not required.
+All riders are welcome.
 Other types of CIBA rides can be found at www.cibaride.org.

 Grand Touring Ride Leader Guidelines